Describe zero, please.

 Well, no. Nothing is nothing.
 Literally.
 Gee … what’s that?

 You are in luck.
-Binary Field Theory has a definition for zero that makes perfect sense.
+Binary Dimension Theory has a definition for zero that makes perfect sense.

 Zero is the lack of dimension, and therefore, the total lack of stuff.
 Zero dimension means zero junk in the trunk.
 Not even an empty vacuum.
 Not even total darkness with no internet.
 It means a total lack of anything, anyone, anywhere, anytime, anyhow.
 Pretty easy really, but hard to get your brain around.